 2.1.2.
 Denial of Service

-Threat: Malicious redirects into identity or service provider targets.
+Threat: Malicious redirects to Identity Provider or Service Provider targets.

 2.2.
 HTTP POST binding